Danomanic/wxw-starter-govuk/README.md

 ## Project Structure

 The project is structured with the Gov.uk Design System components and styles already integrated.
-You can find the main application files in the `src` directory.
+You can find the main application files in the `wxw-starter` directory.

 ```plaintext
 wxw-starter/